Counseling Center Services

 - Mental Health Wellness Workshops

-The Counseling Center is now offering mental health wellness workshops to help you learn and grow by doing.
+The Counseling Center offers Mental Health Wellness Workshops to help you learn and grow by doing.
 Even busy students can benefit from useful, quick tools for common presenting concerns.
-The mental health wellness workshops currently include three unique workshops, each of which is divided into 3 sessions that meet once a week for 50 minutes.
+The Mental Health Wellness Workshops now include five unique workshops, each of which is divided into 3 sessions that meet once a week for 50 minutes.
 Each workshop comes with a student workbook that allows you to practice new skills between sessions.

 If you are interested in participating in one of the workshops (or all of them!), call or stop by the Counseling Center to schedule an initial appointment and tell your counselor.
 If you are already working with a counselor at the Counseling Center, tell them you are interested in the workshop(s).

 You may participate in more than one workshop, and may repeat them.
 Typical workshop times are Mondays (weeks 2-4 of the block) and Wednesdays (weeks 1-3), from 11:10am-12pm, 12-12:50pm, 3:10-4pm, or 4-4:50pm and alternate workshop times and days may be scheduled based upon need; contact the Counseling Center for more information about current scheduling/availability.
-When you are registered for a mental health wellness workshop, you must come to each session on time, as the sessions build upon each other.
+When you are registered for a Mental Health Wellness Workshop, you must come to each session on time, as the sessions build upon each other.